 The Company's research and development efforts are financed, in part, through funding from the Israel Innovation Authority (the "IIA") and Israel-U.S. Binational Industrial Research and Development Foundation (the "BIRD").
 Since the Company's inception through March 31, 2019, the Company received funding from the IIA and BIRD in the total amount of \$1.97 million and \$500 thousand, respectively.
 Out of the \$1.97 million in funding from the IIA, a total amount of \$1.57 million were royalty bearing grants (as of March 31, 2019, the Company paid royalties to the IIA in the total amount of \$50 thousand), while a total amount of \$400 thousand was received in consideration of 209 convertible preferred A shares, which converted after our initial public offering in September 2014 into ordinary shares in a conversion ratio of 1 to 1.
 The Company is obligated to pay royalties to the IIA, amounting to 3%-3.5% of the sales of the products and other related revenues generated from such projects, up to 100% of the grants received.
 The royalty payment obligations also bear interest at the LIBOR rate.
-The obligation to pay these royalties is contingent on actual sales of the applicable products and in the absence of such sales, no payment is required.
-The Company was obligated to pay royalties to BIRD amounting to 5% of the sales of the products and other related revenues generated from such projects, up to 150% of the grants received.
+The obligation to pay these royalties is contingent on actual sales of the applicable products and other related revenues generated from such projects, up to 100% of the granounting to 5% of the sales of the products and other related from such projects, up to 150% of the grants received.